What is a Go-to-Market Strategy? GTM Plan Template + Examples

 Once your value matrix is in place, it’s time to test your messaging.
 Start advertising on marketing platforms using the messages you’ve just created for various audience members.

-You’ll have three variables to test: the channel you advertise on, the audience you target, and the message you share.
+You’ll have three variables to test: the channel you advertise on, your target audience, and the message you share.

-When deciding where to test, first consider where your audience is.
-Possible paid digital ad channels might be LinkedIn, Google Ads, Facebook, and Twitter.
-Test the various channels and continue advertising on those showing high conversions.
-And stop investing in channels where you see low conversions.
+When deciding where to test, I would first consider where your audience already spends their time and go there.
+Some possible paid digital ad channels might be LinkedIn, Google Ads, Facebook, and Twitter.

 Free Product Go-to-Market Kit